 Begin your apple unit by discussing the legend of Johnny Appleseed.
 Share Johnny’s story of traveling across several states and planting apple trees with your class.
 Johnny’s story can even be interactive by including these movement cards.
 These movement cards can also be used as brain break activities throughout the day or unit.

-Since apples come in three different colors, students can practice sorting and patterns.
+Since apples come in three different colors, students can practice sorting, counting, and patterns.
 Whether using real apples or printed materials, the opportunities are endless when integrating patterns and sorting into the apple unit.

 Do apples sink or float?
 Test this theory with your class.
 Start by gathering hypotheses if the apple will sink or float.
 Place an apple in a bowl of water and watch what happens!
 Apples are less dense than air which will make the apple float.
 Will apples float your boat?
 Using cut up apples, toothpicks, and sizes of card stock paper ripped in different sized pieces, students can create apple boats.
 Depending on the size of the apple piece and the sail, the apple will either sink or float.